button img

 Objective:

-Radiographic Testing - Level II, Classroom NDT training course is developed to meet the requirements of ASNT SNT-TC-1A, CP -189, NAS 410, and other equivalent standards and customer-specific written practice for training and certification in this method of Non-Destructive Testing personnel.
+Radiographic Testing - Level II, Classroom NDT training course is developed to meet the requirements of ASNT SNT-TC-1A, CP-1899, NAS 410, and other equivalent standards, as well as customer-specific written practice, for training and certification of personnel in this method of Non-Destructive Testing.

 Training Examination & Certification Requirement:

 During this Radiographic Testing training class, you will give examinations on General theory, Specification, and Practical.
-You are required to successfully pass these three examinations with a minimum of 70% grading in each study, and the average grading of all three tests should be 80% minimum as per the requirement of ASNT SNT-TC-1A 2011 or NAS 410
+You are required to successfully pass these three examinations with a minimum of 70% grading in each study, and the average grading of all three tests should be 80% minimum, as per the requirements of ASNT SNT-TC-1A 2024 or NAS 410

-OJT Hours: As per requirements of ASNT SNT-TC-1A, you need to have a minimum of 630 Hours of on-job training (OJT) after completion of training classes for certification in this method.
+OJT Hours: As per the requirements of ASNT SNT-TC-1A, you need to have a minimum of 630 Hours of on-the-job training (OJT) after completion of training classes for certification in this method.

 Pre-Requisite: A person attending direct Level II needs to have 40 Hours of Level I classroom hours in this method.